 Broughton Jewish Cassel Fox Primary School (BJPS) is an Academy based in Salford, Manchester.
 Broughton Jewish Primary School was established in 1949, and in the early 1980s it amalgamated with Cassel Fox Infants School.
 In 1996 both schools moved onto the one site in Legh Road.
-The school has 353 children on its roll, with 42 places on offer for reception; 48 for nursery; and 19 for the kindergarten.
+The school has 526 children on its roll, which includes a kindergarten, nursery, KS1 and KS2.
 It has recently moved to become a three -form entry school with mixed classes, but from Key Stage 2 boys and girls are separated for Kodesh (religious) lessons.

 BJPS is an orthodox Jewish school and all Chagim are celebrated and integrated with their secular curriculum.
 A dedicated Board of Governors are actively involved in school life at every level.
 Broughton Jewish Primary is known within the community as a warm, friendly family school and they are now teaching the children of former pupils.

 A hot lunch is provided each day for all pupils.
-There is a programme of extra-curricular activities before, during and after school including chess, judo, creative writing, sudoku, gymnastics, and Y5 children go swimming regularly.
+There is a programme of extra-curricular activities before, during and after school including gymnastics, chess, personal fitness as well as art, Ivrit and football, and Y5 children go swimming regularly.
 Cycling proficiency lessons are offered in Y6.